WHY ZERO WASTE MATTERS?

 Zero Waste is one of the fast growing, and easiest climate action strategies that people can implement even today to immediately reduce greenhouse gas emissions.

 It seems that role of everyone in environmental problems is finally getting the attention it needed.
-You have probably been recommended to using less plastics, and you might even know that micro plastics are ending up later in our food chain.
-Zero waste is strong environmental movement that is gathering steam.
-So, what is the zero-waste movement about?
+You have probably been recommended to use less plastics, and you might even know that micro plastics are ending up later in our food chain.
+Zero Waste is strong environmental movement that is gathering steam.
+So, what is the Zero Waste movement about?
 What would you need to start a zero-waste lifestyle?

 Even if you’re already recycling, it isn’t enough.

 Just to compare, in 2016, 47% of waste was recycled or composted, but the other 53% either ends up in landfills or is burned.
 The reason is because the recycling is pretty expensive, or most of items made of a mix of materials, and are hard to recycle.
 Moreover, there is a limit to how many times materials can be recycled.

 The blue bin may be preferable to the trash can, but recycling still has a waste footprint – and it requires someone on the other side of the equation to use what you toss.
 A better goal is simply to have less stuff.

 Paper can usually be recycled only five to seven times, and plastics only once or twice.

 We can recycle paper five to seven times, but plastic only once or twice.
 And when plastics are coming to landfills, it takes almost 1000 for decomposing, with additional leaking of hazardous chemicals into the ground.